Luncenok/EvolutionaryComputing/assignment10/Assignment10.md

    - Different initial diversity per island

 2. **Four Adaptive Operators**
-   - **CommonNodes**: Preserves nodes common to both parents, repairs with 2-regret
+2. **Three Recombination Operators**
+   - **CommonNodes**: Constructs a partial solution using only nodes present in *both* parents (intersection), then repairs using weighted 2-regret.
+Preserves shared structure.
-   - **Parent-based**: Perturbation of first parent with random 2-opt moves
+   - **Parent-based**: Copies the first parent and applies `k` random 2-opt moves (perturbation).
+Explores the neighborhood of good solutions.
-   - **PathRelinking**: Tries 25%/50%/75% retention ratios, picks best
-   - **LNS30**: Destroy 30% of nodes, repair with weighted 2-regret
+   - **PathRelinking**: Standard Path Relinking.
+Identifies nodes in Parent 2 not in Parent 1, then performs up to 10 improving moves to guide the solution towards Parent 2.

+3. **Operator Selection**
+   - **Uniform Random**: Operators are selected with equal probability (33% each).
+   - *Note*: Adaptive selection was tested but found to add overhead without significant gain for this configuration.

-3. **Greedy Local Search**
+4. **Greedy Local Search**
    - Takes first improvement found (4x faster than Steepest)
    - Random starting position for fairness
    - Applied after every offspring generation

 4. **Stagnation Handling**
-   - Per-island stagnation counter
-   - Strong perturbation (5-8 2-opt moves + 50% chance node swap)
-   - Global elite archive for recovery
+5. **Stagnation Handling (Per-Island)**
+   - **Calculation**: A counter tracks how many generations an island goes without improving the **global** best objective (across all islands).
+   - **Reset**: Resets to 0 only when the island finds a new global best.
+   - **Trigger**: At threshold (30), the island's worst solution is replaced by a strongly perturbed version of itself (5-8 2-opt moves) to force global contribution.

 ### Design Rationale (from Extensive Testing)